kchalasa/NWP_Project/README.md

 **Ngrams**
 Reproducible R scripts used in building and evaluating this model are included here.
 README markdown included in this folder specifies the order of execution.
 Source data from [HC Corpora](https://d396qusza40orc.cloudfront.net/dsscapstone/dataset/Coursera-SwiftKey.zip) will need to be downloaded and unzipped into the data folder of current working directory where these scripts are saved.
-Additional model scripts which was rejected due to lower accuracy.

  **exploratoryDataAnalysis**